 You can take a course from another discipline and it will count towards your degree as long as you receive approval from the Graduate Chair before registering in the course.
-Submit your request to the Graduate Chair explaining how this course is important to your research and your degree.
+Submit your request to the Graduate Chair explaining how this course is important to your research and your degree, include the relevant course outline with your request.

-If you successfully complete courses in excess of your program requirements, they will be declared ETD (extra to degree).
-After graduation, you can request that the course not previously used in a degree be transferred to your new program.
+If you successfully complete courses in excess of your program requirements, inform the Graduate Administrator which courses you would like to declare ETD (required courses cannot be decalred ETD) (extra to degree).
+After graduation, you can request that the course not previously used in a degree be transferred to your new program if remaining in the same discipline at Carleton.

 Students are to register in these courses only in the term the paper will be submitted to their supervisor.
 Note that you must receive approval from the Graduate Chair before you begin to work on the project, even if registration will be occurring in a future term.